nwroth/Leaflet-Highchart-Maps/README.md

 # Leaflet-Highchart-Maps
 A couple of sample maps I completed for Data Visualization For All.
+<a href="https://nwroth.github.io/Leaflet-Highchart-Maps/">Link to the live site</a>

-link to the source: https://nwroth.github.io/Leaflet-Highchart-Maps/ Leaflet Map
+Leaflet Map
   <iframe src="https://nwroth.github.io/leaflet-map-simple" width="90%" height="350"></iframe>
 Highchart Map